MurdoMaclachlan/ToR-Repost-Collection/traa/mascots/enby.md

 ---

-When your dad says that your preferred pronouns are too difficult and continually ignores them

 [*Image of a light-to-dark skinned feminine person with white hair and "hair-ears".
 They are wearing a white shirt, and the background of the image is a gradient (top right to bottom left: white, red/pink, blue).*]

 ####DISTRESSED ENBY UTTERANCES